-As an energy counselor, Cheryl works directly with homeowners to help them understand how their home uses energy by identifying and installing low- and no-cost opportunities and measures to save both energy and money.
+As a field supervisor, Cheryl works directly with homeowners to help them understand how their home uses energy by identifying and installing low- and no-cost opportunities and measures to save both energy and money.

 Cheryl became interested in the environmental impact of energy use and improvements during college.
 She joined CEE to help teach others small ways to make a big difference.

 Prior to his current position, Andy worked as the Field Operations Manager for the Home Energy Squad, as well as with the Airport Noise Mitigation Program that CEE administers for the Metropolitan Airport Commission.
 Before CEE, Andy worked in a variety of roles in the construction field — from carpentry to estimating and drafting — along with managing a multi-state team in telecom construction.

 As a sales support specialist for the One-Stop Efficiency Shop lighting program, Greg is in charge of contractor and vendor training, including creating how-to instructional videos on filling out audit sheets.